hoyishian/footballwebscraper/README.md

 SCA -- Shot-Creating Actions (The two offensive actions directly leading to a shot, such as passes, dribbles and drawing fouls.
 Note: A single player can receive credit for multiple actions and the shot-taker can also receive credit.)

-PassLive -- Completed live-ball passes that lead to a shot attempt
+PassLiveShot -- Completed live-ball passes that lead to a shot attempt

-PassDead -- Completed dead-ball passes that lead to a shot attempt.
+PassDeadShot -- Completed dead-ball passes that lead to a shot attempt.
 (Includes free kicks, corner kicks, kick offs, throw-ins and goal kicks)

-Drib -- Successful dribbles that lead to a shot attempt
+DribShot -- Successful dribbles that lead to a shot attempt

-Sh -- Shots that lead to another shot attempt
+ShLSh -- Shots that lead to another shot attempt

 Fld -- Fouls drawn that lead to a shot attempt

-Def -- Defensive actions that lead to a shot attempt
+DefShot -- Defensive actions that lead to a shot attempt

 ##### GCA Types

 GCA -- Goal-Creating Actions (The two offensive actions directly leading to a goal, such as passes, dribbles and drawing fouls.
 Note: A single player can receive credit for multiple actions and the shot-taker can also receive credit.)

-PassLive -- Completed live-ball passes that lead to a goal
+PassLiveGoal -- Completed live-ball passes that lead to a goal

-PassDead -- Completed dead-ball passes that lead to a goal.
+PassDeadGoal -- Completed dead-ball passes that lead to a goal.
 (Includes free kicks, corner kicks, kick offs, throw-ins and goal kicks)

-Drib -- Successful dribbles that lead to a goal
+DribGoal -- Successful dribbles that lead to a goal

-Sh -- Shots that lead to another goal-scoring shot
+ShGoal -- Shots that lead to another goal-scoring shot

-Fld -- Fouls drawn that lead to a goal
+FldGoal -- Fouls drawn that lead to a goal

-Def -- Defensive actions that lead to a goal
+DefGoal -- Defensive actions that lead to a goal

 OG -- Actions that led directly to an opponent scoring on their own goal